Godsspec/LITA-PROJECT-/README.md

 ## Data Visualization
 --------------------
-Power BI was used to visualize the explored data after transforming the data from Ms Excel
+Power BI was used to visualize the explored data after transforming the data from Ms Excel through different visualization models